aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### string& ramNodeArray::getName()

-Return the name of node array e.g. _Yoko_, _Cyril_, _Yasu_ …
+Return the name of the ramNodeArray e.g. _Yoko_, _Cyril_, _Yasu_ …

 ---

 ##### bool ramNodeArray::operator==(const ramNodeArray &arr)

-Return true if the right hand side ramNodeArray is same to left hand side.
+Return true if the right-hand side ramNodeArray is same as the left-hand side ramNodeArray.

 ---

 ##### bool ramNodeArray::operator!=(const ramNodeArray &arr)

-Return true if the right hand side ramNodeArray is not same to left hand side.
+Return true if the right-hand side ramNodeArray is not the same as left-hand side ramNodeArray.

 ---

 ##### ramNodeArray ramNodeArray::operator+(const ramNodeArray &arr)

-Returns ramNodeArray which has synthesized global position.
+Returns a ramNodeArray which has a synthesized global position.

 ---

 ##### ramNodeArray& ramNodeArray::operator+=(const ramNodeArray &arr)

-Returns self which has synthesized global position.
+Returns self which has a synthesized global position.

 ---

 ##### ramNodeArray ramNodeArray::operator-(const ramNodeArray &arr)

-Returns ramNodeArray which has synthesized global position.
+Returns ramNodeArray which has a synthesized global position.

 ---

 ##### ramNodeArray& ramNodeArray::operator-=(const ramNodeArray &arr)

-Returns self which has synthesized global position.
+Returns self which has a synthesized global position.

 ---